JulianSaupe/tournament-manager/backend/README.md

 │   └── adapters/           # Implementations of the ports
 │       ├── driving/        # Primary/driving adapters (e.g., HTTP handlers, CLI)
 │       └── driven/         # Secondary/driven adapters (e.g., database repositories)
+├── migrations/             # Database migration files
+│   ├── *.up.sql            # Migration files for upgrading the database
+│   └── *.down.sql          # Migration files for downgrading the database
 └── pkg/                    # Public libraries that can be used by other applications
 ```